zhubao315/learn-agentic-ai/00_openai_agents/15_memory/readme.md

     * Example: "To get the weather, first, call the weather API with the city name, then parse the temperature from the response."

 * **Temporal Memory:**
+    * Captures the order and timing of events or interactions.
     * This is related to the agents ability to track and understand the passage of time, and the order of events.
     * This is often tightly coupled with episodic memory, but can also be considered it's own type.
     * In the Agents SDK, this would include.